 The Thrifty Quaker brings you and those in need together!
 Every time you shop or donate gently used items at the store, you are helping mostly local charities and people in our community who are in need.
 You receive the satisfaction of giving to others just by purchasing our great bargains on everything!

 So pay us a visit!
 And when you stop by, also bring us your gently used items as a donation, for a tax receipt.

 We accept anything you might sell at a yard sale.
-You will find that by donating these items to us, you will glean as much or more money by claiming a tax deduction than you would by selling them at a yard sale.
+You may find that by donating these items to us, you may glean as much or more money by claiming a tax deduction than you would by selling them at a yard sale.

 Who We Are

 The Thrifty Quaker, along with Friend$hare are divisions of the non-profit corporation, The Quaker Thrift Store, Inc.

 The Thrifty Quaker was created by Midlothian, Virginia Quakers in 1996 for the purpose of helping others by raising funds to support the non-profit work of varying charities.
 These charities are chosen by Midlothian Friends Meeting (Quakers).
 Forms to nominate a charity may be found on this website and then provided to The Thrifty Quaker .

 Friend$hare, also created by Midlothian Quakers in 1999, raises funds used to provide one-time financial assistance to individuals in a crisis that could result in them losing housing, health, utilities, employment, transportation, or other emergency needs.
 People in the community are invited to contribute directly to Friend$hare by writing your check to Friend$hare and mailing it to P.O.
 Box 1003, Midlothian VA 23113.
 Or, you may simply take your check into The Thrifty Quaker.
 One Hundred per cent of funds contributed directly to Friend$hare by you go to people in need.